-This section describes how to initialize the S1D13A04.
-Sample code for performing initialization of the S1D13A04 is provided in the file init13A04.c which is available on the internet at vdc.epson.com.
+This section describes how to initialize the S1D13A05.
+Sample code for performing initialization of the S1D13A05 is provided in the file init13A05.c which is available on the internet at vdc.epson.com.

-S1D13A04 initialization can be broken into the following steps.
+S1D13A05 initialization can be broken into the following steps.

 - 1. Set all registers to initial values.
-The values are obtained by using the s1d13A04.h file that is exported by the 13A04CFG.EXE configuration utility.
-For more information on 13A04CFG, see the 13A04CFG User Manual, document number X37A-B-001-xx. - 2.
+The values are obtained by using a s1d13A0x.h file exported from the 13A05CFG configuration utility.
+For more information on 13A05CFG, see the 13A05CFG User Manual, document number X40A-B-001-xx. - 2.
 Program the Look-Up Table (LUT) with color values.
 For details on programming the LUT, see Section 5, "Look-Up Table (LUT)" on page 13. - 3.
 Clear the display buffer.

-If the system implementation uses a clock chip instead of a fixed oscillator, refer to the HAL (Hardware Abstraction Layer) sample code available on the internet at vdc.epson.com.
-For example, the Epson S5U13A04B00C evaluation board uses a Cypress clock chip.
+Refer to the HAL (Hardware Abstraction Layer) sample code available on the internet at vdc.epson.com for S5U13A05B00C specific initialization (i.e. programming the Cypress clock chip).